rahfianugerah/unified-convnext-pipeline/IMPLEMENTATION_SUMMARY.md

 ---

-## 📝 Summary
+### Summary

 This production-ready pipeline successfully implements **all 15 required components** across high, medium, and nice-to-have priorities, plus comprehensive documentation, tests, and CI/CD.
 The implementation includes over **6,300 lines of code** across **22 files**, providing a complete, scalable, and maintainable solution for deploying the ConvNeXt multi-task computer vision pipeline to production.

 The system is ready for:
-- ✅ Production deployment
+- Production deployment
-- ✅ Scaling to handle high traffic
+- Scaling to handle high traffic
-- ✅ Monitoring and debugging
+- Monitoring and debugging
-- ✅ Continuous improvement through retraining
+- Continuous improvement through retraining
-- ✅ A/B testing of new models
+- A/B testing of new models
-- ✅ Team collaboration with clear documentation
+- Team collaboration with clear documentation

-**Status: Complete and Ready for Production! 🚀**